-The firm chooses its vac schemers after a one-stage interview process which also involves a written assessment.
-Between 35 and 45 direct training contract applicants are invited to a first-stage interview.
-This takes place with two members of Wedlake's training committee, which is comprised of partners, solicitors and the HR team.
+Between 30 and 40 direct training contract applicants are invited to a first-stage interview.
+This takes place with two members of Wedlake's training committee comprised of partners, solicitors and the HR team.
 “We have fairly set questions for that interview,” King says, “so that we get a good level of consistency across all candidates.”
 Some are centred on candidates' university studies and background, while others test commercial awareness.

 The second interview also incorporates a set of written tests.
 “They're not necessarily about the legal profession, but they do test all the obvious skills like organisation, grammar, spelling and common sense,” says King, adding that the content of these change annually.

-Wedlake Bell's vac scheme takes place in July and lasts three weeks.
+Wedlake Bell's vacation scheme typically takes place in July and lasts three weeks.
 There are eight spots available each year.
-Those who attend sample a different department each week, where they work alongside trainees on admin tasks as well as more substantive undertakings like research and drafting.
+Those who attend sample a different department each week, where they work alongside trainees on typical tasks as well as more substantive undertakings like research and drafting.
 The placement also features lunchtime practice area talks given by senior lawyers, plus various client meetings and events.
 “It’s a three-week interview so don’t take your foot off the gas,” advised trainees.
 “Speak to as many people as possible.”